bethkux/ASS_ENR1/identification_of_responsibilities.md

 #### Responsibilities

-1. Communication management interface
+##### Communication management interface
 - Provide access to the “Course Communication” section.
 - Display enrolled students and allow filtering or selection.
 - Support single or group message targeting.

-2. Message composition and automation
+##### Message composition and automation
 - Enable writing messages or selecting templates.
-    - Auto-fill course and recipient details.
+- Auto-fill course and recipient details according to the information from the lecture page/ details panel.
 - Validate message content and recipient list.

-3. Email sending and logging
+##### Email sending and logging
 - Send emails through the system mail service.
 - Confirm delivery status to the teacher.
 - Log communication events for auditing.

 ### Feature: Enrollment Lock and Notifications